Head: Azim Eskandarian

 The College of Engineering at Virginia Tech limits the number of students who may transfer into any particular department, with that number based upon the number of faculty in each separate department.
 Refer to the Engineering Education website at www.enge.vt.edu for the latest information on transferring into the ME department.
 The ME academic advisor may also be consulted for information on anticipated entrance requirement changes.

-University policy requires that students who are making satisfactory progress toward a degree meet minimum criteria toward the Curriculum for Liberal Education (recently replaced with Pathways General Education Curriculum), and toward the degree in mechanical engineering.
+University policy requires that students who are making satisfactory progress toward a degree meet minimum criteria toward the Curriculum for Liberal Education (see Academics chapter in this catalog), and toward the degree in mechanical engineering.

 Satisfactory progress toward a B.S. in Mechanical Engineering includes the following minimum criteria:

-- Complete a minimum of 12 credits that apply toward the BSME during each 12 month period
+- Complete a minimum of 12 credits that apply toward the BSME each year

 - complete ESM 2104, Math 2114 and Math 2204 within 45 attempted required course credits (not to include CLE courses, technical electives or free electives)

-- complete ME 2134 (C-), ME 3524 and ME 3624 within 72 attempted required course credits (not to include CLE courses, technical electives, or free electives)
+- complete ME 3124, ME 3514 and ME 3614 within 72 attempted required course credits (not to include CLE courses, technical electives, or free electives)